Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 # Post Installation (Starting a New Game)

-Warning: DO NEVER EVER USE LOOT in MO2
+Warning: NEVER USE LOOT in MO2

 1. When you launch NYA you will have to wait for it to load before you can start a new game. <!-- In 7.0 we have Main Menu Videos to show off some of the Mods in the newest release.--> <br>